Fine Wine Trade Secrets

-This full-flavoured white from South-West France uses local gros manseng, courbu and arrufiac grapes to create a versatile and food-friendly wine with hints of grapefruit and a touch of honey.
-Made by the Plaimont co-op which has made a name for itself by rediscovering lost grape varieties and also creating the appellation Saint-Mont
+The Plaimont co-op of south-west France has made a name for itself by rediscovering virtually lost grape varieties.
+This full-flavoured white uses local gros manseng, courbu and arrufiac grapes to create a versatile, food-friendly wine with hints of grapefruit and a touch of honey.

 Product Code: FC37231